 - one or more faculty with teaching responsibilities in the same general area as the Lecturer, and

 - one or more senior lecturers (if not available in the unit, recruited for this purpose from another unit with similar teaching responsibilities).

-Lecturers will collaborate with their unit leadership to prepare a full curriculum vitae and a document that summarizes their duties and accomplishments; these together will serve as the basis of the review.
+Lecturers will collaborate with their unit leadership to prepare a full curriculum vitae and the College of Engineering Senior Lecturer Promotion Template (DOCX) that summarizes their duties and accomplishments; these together will serve as the basis of the review.
 The focus of the document is on teaching responsibilities and performance, which will be assessed in a holistic manner.
 Thus, where relevant, the document will present, and the review process will consider, not only classes taught and evaluations, but also mentoring, advising, and curricular or pedagogical innovation.
 No single indicator should be used as the sole sign of excellence.
 In particular, care should be exercised in using standardized scores on student evaluations to compare Lecturers to each other, as bias in these scores is well documented.

 Decisions to promote or retain in rank are based on this review and the unit’s criteria.
 Senior lecturers will continue to be reviewed comprehensively at least every five years.

 All lecturers and senior lecturers must also be reviewed annually as part of the merit process in the same fashion as other staff and faculty, allowing for performance-based salary increases within their rank.

 Lecturer: Lecturer appointments must be renewed each academic year by the Board of Trustees' approval of the annual operating budget for Purdue University or by approval of the President, or designee.
 Contract extension documents are not normally required unless the current contract included an end date.